Daly-Wilson Big Band: History

-In 1978 they issued their next album, Too Good for a One Night Stand, on Hammard.
+In 1978, they issued their next album, Too Good for a One Night Stand, on Hammard.
 They released their seventh album, Big 'N' Brassy, in 1982.
 In September 1983 they disbanded.
 According to AllMusic's reviewer "Sponsorship had been withdrawn and finances were as strained as the leaders' acrimonious relationship."
 During their career Daly-Wilson Big Band had "introduced jazz to a large commercial market, although some purists criticised its jazz rock approach, but there were many future jazz greats that passed through its ranks."

-The Daly-Wilson Big Band was Australia's most successful Jazz big band, introducing many people to the genre of Jazz, but big band in particular.
-It is still the benchmark for excitement and excellence in this genre and over the years gave birth to many notable careers.

-The alumni of the band includes saxophonists Don Burrows, Graham Jesse; trumpet players Paul Panichi, Keith Stirling, Bob Bouffler, Peter Salt; trombonists Steve Powell, Herb Cannon, Mick Mulcahy, James Morrison; guitarist Mick Reid; keyboards Charlie Hull and many more very fine players.
+Alumni of the band include saxophonists Don Burrows and Graham Jesse, trumpet players Paul Panichi, Keith Stirling, Bob Bouffler, and Peter Salt, trombonists Steve Powell, Herb Cannon, Mick Mulcahy, and James Morrison, guitarist Mick Reid, and keyboard player Charlie Hull.